Frequently Asked Questions (FAQs)

 Can I take my own photographs in the Reading Rooms?

-You must observe the rules for self-service photography printed on the reverse of the form.
+You must observe the rules for self-service photography.
 Flash photography, tripods, mini-pods and scanners are not permitted, and cameras must be set to silent mode.

 Certain categories of material cannot be copied, such as tightly bound books.
 All self-service photography is at the discretion of Library staff.

 Many items within the Library are covered by Copyright Law, including all unpublished manuscripts.
 Copying of copyright works is an infringement of copyright except under certain limited conditions.
 These include: